Markov semi-groups generated by elliptic operators with divergence-free drift: Introduction and the main result

 We are now in a position to state the main result of this paper. \begin{thm} Suppose conditions (\ref{eq: 1. ellipticity}), (\ref{eq: 1. divergence free}) hold and $b\in L^{2}(\rn)\cap L^{q}(\rn)$ for $q>\frac{n}{2}$.
-There is a unique Markov semi-group $(P_{t})_{t\geq0}$ on $L^{2}(\rn)$ associated with the bi-linear form (\ref{eq:bi-form}) which has transition probability kernel $\Gamma(t,x,y)$ for $t>0$, $x,y\in\rn$.
-Moreover, the uniqueness of weak solutions holds for the Cauchy initial problem to (\ref{eq: problem equation 1}) and is given by the representation
+There is a unique conservative Markov semi-group $(P_{t})_{t\geq0}$ on $L^{2}(\rn)$ associated with operator $\divg(a\cdot\nabla)-b\cdot\nabla$ and it has transition probability kernel $\Gamma(t,x,y)$ for $t>0$, $x,y\in\rn$.
+Moreover, the uniqueness of weak solutions holds for the Cauchy initial problem to (\ref{eq: problem equation 1}) and the solution is given by

 for any initial data $u_{0}\in L^{2}(\rn)$. \end{thm}